htrc/HTRC-Tools-PairtreeHelper/README.md

 unclean IDs are the original HT IDs which may contain characters that are not suitable for use in a file name; for example: `uc2.ark:/13960/t4jm2cj7x`

 clean IDs are file-friendly derivatives of an unclean ID, where the problematic characters have been replaced according to a (pretty obscure) set of rules, defined in the original [Pairtree Document](https://confluence.ucop.edu/display/Curation/PairTree);  example clean ID: `uc2.ark+=13960=t4jm2cj7x`

-# APIs

-To use via SBT:
-`libraryDependencies += "org.hathitrust.htrc" % "pairtree-helper" % "4.0"`